 Natural Childbirth of Twins: Define a Natural Delivery

 What is natural childbirth?
 Some people use the phrase natural delivery to mean vaginal delivery, as opposed to a cesarean section.
-Some use the phrase natural delivery to mean unmedicated delivery — one without an epidural.
+Some use the phrase natural delivery to mean unmedicated delivery — one without an epidural or other pain medication.
 Both are possible even with a multiple birth.
 All the tools and education that apply to deliveries of single babies can be used in the natural childbirth of twins.
 You can use the same breathing, relaxation, and positioning techniques to cope with labor contractions.

 Therefore, we’ll be focusing mostly on the circumstances that go into whether you’ll be able to deliver your babies vaginally.
 Your care team will look at several key factors, namely: